 - When deciding which datastores to group into a datastore cluster, try to choose datastores that are as homogeneous as possible in terms of host interface protocol (i.e., FCP, iSCSI, NFS), RAID level, and performance characteristics.
-We recommend not mixing SSD and hard disks in the same datastore cluster. - Don't configure into a datastore cluster more datastores or virtual disks than the maximum allowed in Configuration Maximums for VMware vSphere 5.5. - While a datastore cluster can have as few as two datastores, the more datastores a cluster has, the more flexibility Storage DRS has to better balance that cluster's I/O load and capacity usage. - As you add workloads you should monitor datastore I/O latency in the performance chart for the datastore cluster, particularly during peak hours.
+We recommend not mixing SSD and hard disks in the same datastore cluster. - Don't configure into a datastore cluster more datastores or virtual disks than the maximum allowed in Configuration Maximums for vSphere 6.0. - While a datastore cluster can have as few as two datastores, the more datastores a cluster has, the more flexibility Storage DRS has to better balance that cluster's I/O load and capacity usage. - When possible, make sure every datastore in a datastore cluster can be accessed by the full set of hosts that can access the other datastores in that cluster.
+Such full connectivity allows Storage DRS to make better decisions when addressing high I/O loads or out-of-space issues. - As you add workloads you should monitor datastore I/O latency in the performance chart for the datastore cluster, particularly during peak hours.
 If most or all of the datastores in a datastore cluster consistently operate with latencies close to the congestion threshold used by Storage I/O Control (set to 30ms by default, but sometimes tuned to reflect the needs of a particular deployment), this might be an indication that there aren't enough spare I/O resources left in the datastore cluster.
 In this case, consider adding more datastores to the datastore cluster or reducing the load on that datastore cluster.